movebank/movebank-api-doc/movebank-api.md

 ...
 ```

-This example contains the minimum information needed to obtain data: a study ID, an animal ID (here the user-provided name),
-and a sensor type.
+This example contains the minimum information needed to obtain data: a study ID, the animal ID defined by the data owner, and a sensor type.
 You can make several additional variations to this, described below.
 The timestamps are provided in milliseconds since `1970-01-01 UTC`, and coordinates are in WGS84.

 #### Get event data for multiple individuals
 `https://www.movebank.org/movebank/service/public/json?study_id=2911040&individual_local_identifiers=4262-84830876&individual_local_identifiers=1163-1163&individual_local_identifiers=2131-2131&sensor_type=gps`